 When something is threatening our physical safety, the Sympathetic Nervous (SN) system takes charge.
 It’s the default setting of the nervous system.
 After all, the sympathetic system activates the “fight, flight, or freeze” response of our primitive monkey brain.
 The SN system increases blood flow to muscles by shutting down blood flow to the skin and intestines.

 Unfortunately, the brain responds to the increased adrenalin and a host of other powerful enzymes.
 It shuts off the higher thinking centers of the brain.
 That’s the problem.
-With the SN in control, you might be stronger and faster, but it’s reactionary and inefficient.
-Your action is likely wrong.
+With the SN in control, you might be quicker, but it’s reactionary.
+Your movement is likely wrong.

 Thus, with SN in control, you experience a loss of higher thinking power needed to assess the rapidly changing combat situation.
 You are literally under the influence of the primitive mind centers, the source of fear and anger.
 In a combat situation, you need to move on time; this requires the higher-thinking center.
 These higher thinking powers are the domain of the parasympathetic nervous system.